uviclibraries/rstudio/tidyverse-data-B.md

 We can also select a set of columns

-- e.g. columns whose names begin with a common string of characters.
+- e.g., columns whose names begin with a common string of characters.

 - This will return a subset of our table, not necessarily a single vector